notAI-tech/fastDeploy-site/docs/recipes.md

 ## Building your own recipe/ deployment.
 - A recipe (source_dir) is just a directory with your model's code and files.
 - Apart from your model code and files, a recipe directory must contain `predictor.py`, `example.pkl`, and `requirements.txt`.
-- If the recipe directory contains a bash script named `extras.sh`, it will be run at the start of build.
+- If the recipe directory contains a bash script named `extras.sh`, it will be run at the start of the build.

 **requiremets.txt**
 Example: